eraofchaos/eraofchaos.github.io/units/Regnan Pirates.md

 ---
-title: "intRegnan Pirates"
+title: "Regnan Pirates"
-permalink: /units/intRegnan Pirates/
+permalink: /units/Regnan Pirates/
 excerpt: "They're brutal and crafty.
 Those ships became wrecks on the deep seabed after encountering their ships on the expedition."
-heroID: 9901
+unitID: 9901
 last_modified_at: 2020-11-20
 lang: en
-ref: "intRegnan Pirates"
+ref: "Regnan Pirates"
 toc: true
 ---
+**Warning** Information on this page is ONLY for internal usage!
+Do not share it with another persons!
 ## General information
  **Description:** They're brutal and crafty.
 Those ships became wrecks on the deep seabed after encountering their ships on the expedition.